lucasnetau/minimal-mistakes/_posts/2017-09-27-openhab-myplace-setup.md

 # Controlling the AdvantageAir MyPlace Air Conditioner control system through OpenHab

 ## Pre-Requisites
-MyPlace Controller
+ - MyPlace Controller
-Openhab Installed (OpenHabian is a great ready to go distribution) - Testing on OpenHab 2.1 & 2.2 (Beta).
+ - Openhab Installed (OpenHabian is a great ready to go distribution)
-HTTP Binding (Version 1 Binding http://docs.openhab.org/addons/bindings/http1/readme.html)
+ - HTTP Binding (Version 1 Binding http://docs.openhab.org/addons/bindings/http1/readme.html)

 The setup is simplified if a static IP address is assigned to your MyPlace system by your router rather than a dynamic IP.